 (Laboratory–Lecture course) Prerequisite: BIOL 316 or permission of the instructor.
-(First semester/ 3 credits)
+(Both semesters/ 3 credits)

 Sequence data on numerous organisms is accumulating at staggering rates, raising important questions about how to handle and interpret the data.
 This hands-on, applied course will introduce students to the use of computer software and web servers in the analysis of biological sequence data (DNA and protein).
 Topics include: Pairwise and multiple sequence alignment, BLAST, scoring matrices, phylogenetic analysis, gene identification, DNA sequence analysis, and prediction of 2-D and 3-D molecular structures.